The ARP Charitable Investment Program

 The ARP Investment Program is a low cost, expertly managed investment option for ARP churches and agencies that are seeking investment solutions for their contributed funds.
 The purpose of the Investment Program is to create an investment option for the people who are responsible for the ARP churches’ and ARP agencies’ funds while removing the administrative burden of day to-day management of these funds from the local church or agency.

 Contributions & New Investments

 The ARP Investment Program offers four options:

 A church has three Investment Programs – cemetery, scholarship, and building.
 The cemetery fund must preserve the value of the invested assets and generate income for the care and upkeep of the cemetery.
-Therefore, either the Conservative or Moderate Allocation Fund may be the right choice.
+Therefore, either the Conservative (B) or Moderate Allocation (C) may be the right choice.

-Church/Presbytery/Agency Advised Fund Application (Download PDF).
+Ministry Advised Fund Application – Church/Presbytery/Agency (Download PDF).

-For further information contact:
+For further information, contact:

 ARP Investment Committee